 People to put your trust in

-Also known as ‘living wills’, these have largely been replaced by Health & Welfare Lasting Powers of Attorney.
-This option lets you set out limited guidance regarding your future health care should you lose mental capacity.
+These are also known as ‘living wills’, and have largely been replaced by health and welfare lasting powers of attorney – but the principle is much the same.
+This option lets you set out limited guidance regarding your future healthcare should you lose mental capacity.

-A tax efficient way for parents and other relatives of disabled adults or children to make provision – either during their lifetimes or through their Wills – for the support of the disabled person.
+These provide a tax-efficient way for parents and other relatives of disabled adults or children to make provisions – either during their lifetimes or through their wills – for the support of disabled relatives.

 Our recent experience includes:

 helping clients to prepare and register lasting powers of attorney

 assisting clients with the registration of enduring powers of attorney

 preparing a disabled beneficiary trust for a client’s child

 looking after the financial affairs of people lacking mental capacity – due to brain injuries, severe mental health problems and learning difficulties